 In order to measure your HBA1C levels, doctors usually require a simple blood test.
 There is no special preparation required before the test, the food items you eat or drink won’t skew the results significantly.
 One test can give information about the previous three months of HBA1C levels, and if you require regular testing, doctors may recommend you get tested at three month intervals (Medline Plus, 2014).

-As a general rule, an HBA1C level of under 5.7% is perfectly healthy.
+As a general rule, an HBA1C level of under 5.7% is considered normal.
+However, you may still be at risk for insulin resistance.
 A level between 5.7% and 6.4% suggests that you are at risk of developing diabetes.
 And HBA1C levels of over 6.4% pretty much only occur in diabetics.

 If you’re interested in getting tested for high HBA1C levels, talk to your doctor about your options.
 The test is quick and easy, and there are even kits you can buy to use at home.
 If you feel like diabetes might be a risk for you, your HBA1C levels are a good piece of info to keep in mind.